-In many cases post graduate work (Doktorandenstelle) offers a typical case for the issuing of such a situation.
+In several cases, post graduate work (a PhD is an example) offers a typical case for the issuing of such a situation.

-In these case (but only after a case to case valuation) a special permit, which is a Blue Card equivalent, can be applied for.
+In these case (and only after evaluation) a special permit, which is a Blue Card equivalent, can be applied for.